PhD in Anthropology

 After approval by Graduate Division, students are eligible to enroll in ANTH 800: Dissertation Research, a 1-credit course that is considered full-time status.
 ANTH 800 does not count toward the 3 semesters full-time residency requirement.
 Students must be enrolled in this course during the semester in which they plan to graduate.

 Following the submission of a final draft of the dissertation, an oral defense should be scheduled.
 It is the responsibility of the student to ensure that each committee member has a copy of the complete final draft at least four weeks before the scheduled date of the oral defense.
-Students should also allow a minimum of three weeks prior to the final exam meeting to submit an Announcement form to Graduate Division.
+Students should also allow a minimum of three weeks prior to the final exam meeting to submit an Final Oral Examination for Doctoral Dissertation Defense to Graduate Division (from Graduate Division).
 The dissertation must be read by no less than three committee members, and all members must be present at the oral defense.
 At the meeting, students should have available for signature the prepared Doctorate Form III - Dissertation Evaluation and Doctorate Form IV - Dissertation Submission (from Graduate Division).
 Procedures for determining final acceptance of the dissertation and awarding the PhD are as set forth by Graduate Division.

-After revisions, students must submit the final draft of the dissertation to Graduate Division.
+After revisions, students must submit the final draft of the dissertation to Graduate Division, along with Form IV.
+All dissertations are now submitted online.
+Students should carefully consult the Graduation Checklist for PhD Doctoral candidates (from Graduate Division).
 Refer to the current Style and Policy Manual for Theses and Dissertations (from Graduate Division) for proper format style for the dissertation.

 Students whose committees include an external committee member participating via telephone teleconference have the responsibility to handle the logistics of communication, in consultation with their committee chair and Graduate Specialist.